MarkPearce/footsteps-of-otari/README.md

 ![the latest version zip](https://img.shields.io/github/downloads/MarkPearce/footsteps-of-otari/latest/footsteps-of-otari.zip)

 With this module the GM can add an animation of a ghostly image and its foot prints as it makes its way though the dungeon.
-It also contains additional assets, tokens and maps for the premium content release of the Abomination vaults adventure path by Paizo.
+It also contains additional assets, tokens and maps for the Abomination vaults adventure path by Paizo.

 There are Journals for the NPC Map handouts, the other assets you can find in the /artwork directory.